A total of 238 of the town's 2,299 registered voters, or 10.3 percent, participated in the annual town meeting.

 Selectwoman Julie Hannum conceded that the compromise was not ideal.
 Under this assessment, Sheffield would be asked to pay a total of $5,451,605, which was about $128,000 more than the town would have been asked to pay under the statutory method, which Sheffield had used for the past two years.

-In addition, if all five towns approve this compromise method, New Marlborough town officials have agreed to drop
+In addition, if all five towns approve this compromise method, New Marlborough town officials have agreed to drop the lawsuit against the district, which they initiated because they believed their assessments were too high.

 "Compromise is where everyone comes away from the table a little dissatisfied," she said.
 "And I admit I felt that way.
 But this is a decision bigger than money."